Hearing in Pea Ridge murder case postponed due to covid-19

 BENTONVILLE -- Benton County Circuit Judge Brad Karren cited a covid-19 outbreak among his staff as the reason for rescheduling a motions hearing for a Pine Bluff woman accused of killing a Pea Ridge police officer.

 Shawna Cash, 22, is charged with capital murder, escape, fleeing, two counts of aggravated assault, leaving the scene of a personal injury accident, criminal mischief, obstructing governmental operations and reckless driving.
-She pleaded not guilty to the charges.
+She pleaded innocent to the charges.

 Cash and Elijah Michael Andazola are accused of killing Pea Ridge police officer Kevin Apple.